How to Setup a HTTPS Node JS Server on Amazon EC2

 pm2 -v

-If you see some error from output that can not recognize npm command, maybe run the below command again.
+If you see an error from the output that it cannot recognise the npm command, try running the below commands again.

 sudo yum update -y